 Located in St. Lucie County, the FPL Loggerhead Solar Energy Center celebrates the area’s favorite part-time resident: the iconic Loggerhead sea turtle.

-The FPL Coral Farms Solar Energy Center in Putnam County is one of eight solar power plants FPL brought online in early 2018.
+The FPL Coral Farms Solar Energy Center in Putnam County is one of eight solar energy centers FPL brought online in early 2018.

-Situated on the border of Alachua and Putnam counties, the FPL Horizon Solar Energy Center is one of eight solar power plants we brought online in early 2018.
+Situated on the border of Alachua and Putnam counties, the FPL Horizon Solar Energy Center is one of eight solar energy centers we brought online in early 2018.

-The FPL Wildflower Solar Energy Center, one of three solar plants in DeSoto County, launched the FPL-Audubon Solar Sanctuary program to protect pollinators.
+The FPL Wildflower Solar Energy Center, one of three solar energy centers in DeSoto County, launched the FPL-Audubon Solar Stewardship program.

-The FPL Indian River Solar Energy Center is one of four solar power plants FPL has built on the Treasure Coast so far.
+The FPL Indian River Solar Energy Center is one of four solar energy centers FPL has built on the Treasure Coast so far.

 Completed in 2016, the FPL Manatee Solar Energy Center in Manatee County is a stone’s throw from FPL’s natural gas-fueled Manatee Plant.

-The FPL Citrus Solar Energy Center is one of three solar power plants in DeSoto County.
+The FPL Citrus Solar Energy Center is one of three solar energy centers in DeSoto County.
 It was completed in 2016.

 Located in Charlotte County, the FPL Babcock Ranch Solar Energy Center opened in 2016.